-I go through Singapore a fair bit these days, and one of my favourite spots is the zoo, where I regularly go to get photographs...
+I used to go through Singapore a fair bit, and in my short few hours there, one of my favourite spots was the zoo, where I regularly go to get photographs...

 Singapore Zoo is my favourite zoo, and a great place to get photographs of (seemingly) busy and happy inmates, especially the south-east Asian species.